Are you thinking of setting up a blog? But not sure how to make money from it?

 If you want to earn in excess of 10% as commission, that too is possible in affiliate marketing.
 You just need to find the right that matches your blog niche.

-For example, if you're a travel blogger, you can promote any of these travel affiliate programs to earn commission in the range of 5% to 50%.
+For example, if you're a travel blogger, you can promote travel affiliate programs to earn commission in the range of 5% to 50%.

 Another example is for food blogger.
 You can find lots of affiliate program related to this niche here.
 You can earn commission between 10% to 50% by promoting food affiliate programs.

-Here is a list of 52 best affiliate programs that are related to niches like travel, health and fitness, food, music, pay per click, dropshipping and others.
+Here is a list of 52 best affiliate programs that are related to niches like travel, health and fitness, food, music, pay per click, email marketing, hosting and others.
 You can find all information like commission rate, cookie period, payout details and others.

 How Affiliate Marketing Works?